webpack-contrib/html-loader/README.md

 Default: `true`

 By default every loadable attributes (for example - `<img src="image.png">`) is imported (`const img = require('./image.png')` or `import img from "./image.png""`).
-You may need to specify loaders for images in your configuration (recommended `file-loader` or `url-loader`).
+You may need to specify loaders for images in your configuration (recommended [`asset modules`](https://webpack.js.org/guides/asset-modules/)).

 Supported tags and attributes: